library-pals/spotify-to-yaml-action/README.md

 # spotify-to-yaml-action

-Export a Spotify playlist to YAML.
+Export a public Spotify playlist to YAML.

 ## Set up